Nichols’ 48-yard field goal lifts Navy past Tulane, 41-38 | WTOP

-ANNAPOLIS, Md.
-(AP) — Bijan Nichols kicked a 48-yard field goal as time expired, and Navy edged Tulane 41-38 on Saturday.
+Perry’s prayers — as well as the Midshipmen’s — were answered when Nichols connected on a 48-yarder as time expired to help Navy edge the Green Wave 41-38 on Saturday.

+“I had a really good feeling that our offense was going to get me in range, if not score, so I needed to be ready,” Nichols said.
+“I just went through my normal routine and practiced what I always practice doing.”

-Nichols’ kick — a yard shy of a career long — capped a seven-play drive in the final 61 seconds to secure bowl eligibility for the Midshipmen (6-1, 4-1 American) for the 15th time in 17 years.
+Nichols’ kick — a yard shy of a career long — capped a seven-play drive to secure bowl eligibility for the Midshipmen (6-1, 4-1 American Athletic Conference) for the 15th time in 17 years.

+After Tulane tied it at 38 with 1:01 left, Perry rushed five times for 44 yards on the ensuing drive to set up Nichols’ winner from the left hash.

+“We wanted to get a stop there and go into overtime,” Tulane coach Willie Fritz said.
+“I thought we were playing well, and I made a decision to play into overtime.
+We just did not tackle on a couple plays there at the end.
+If we would have gotten some tackles, they probably would have played for overtime, too.”

-Sophomore fullback Jamale Carothers rushed for a career-high 154 yards and accounted for four touchdowns and quarterback Malcolm Perry rushed for 142 yards and threw for a touchdown for the Midshipmen.
+Sophomore fullback Jamale Carothers rushed for a career-high 154 yards and accounted for four touchdowns and Perry rushed for 142 yards and threw for a touchdown for the Midshipmen.

-Diego Fagot returned an interception for a touchdown late in the first half for Navy, which scored on its first four possessions and never trailed the Green Wave (5-3, 2-2) but squandered a 24-0 lead.
+Diego Fagot returned an interception for a touchdown late in the first half for Navy, which scored on its first four possessions and never trailed.

 Tulane quarterback Justin McMillan threw for 290 yards and three touchdowns and rushed for another two scores in the loss.